2025 A-League Men Grand Final: Team selection

 Squads of both clubs for the match were named on 29 May.
 Melbourne City welcomed the return of Lawrence Wong from injury into the squad, along with Harry Shillington, who was promoted into the first-team squad.
 Jimmy Jeggo, Andrew Nabbout, Samuel Souprayen, Jayden Necovski and James Nieuwenhuizen all missed selection through injury.

 Melbourne Victory saw Adama Traore, Fabian Monge, and Kasey Bos all returned to the squad from their second leg semi-final win against Auckland FC.
 Brendan Hamill was unavailable due to a knee injury.

 The final matchday teams saw Mathew Leckie earn a starting position in Melbourne City's XI in place of Alessandro Lopane, who moved to the bench.
 Melbourne Victory saw one key change to their starting team, with Kasey Bos replacing the injured Nishan Velupillay.

 Entertainment

 In the build-up of the match both clubs' supporters marched before the game with a high police presence, causing an atmosphere that was described afterwards as being "overwhelming and unacceptable".
-The heavy police presence painted the team's supporters in a poor light. the game also had a pre-game entertainment where both clubs would sing their respective pre-match songs of Stand By Me and Happy Together, followed up by a performance celebrating the twenty years of the A-League.
+The heavy police presence painted the team's supporters in a poor light. the game also had a pre-game entertainment where both clubs would sing their respective pre-match songs of Stand By Me and Happy Together, followed up by a performance celebrating the twenty years of the A-League Men.
 Both teams’ supporter groups also had displays before the match.